galzmarc/rock-paper-scissors/README.md

 # rock-paper-scissors
-Part of The Odin Project
+Part of <a href="https://www.theodinproject.com">The Odin Project</a> Foundations path.

 Simple implementation of "Rock paper scissors" game; created with HTML, CSS and JavaScript.